 Are you tired of the same old suggestions for what to do in London?
 Sure, Westminster Abbey and afternoon tea are lovely.
 But if you’re looking to escape the crowds, or need ideas for a return trip, try these non touristy things to do in London.

-After taking a summer road trip across Britain, I’m convinced it’s the best way to enjoy this amazing island.
-A self drive UK holiday is the perfect combination of freedom, exploration, and relaxation.
-Not having to worry about train timetables or tour schedules means you can see the country’s storybook villages and famous sights at your own pace.
-And I guarantee this charming UK road trip itinerary will make up for the mild terror of driving on narrow country lanes!
+After taking a summer road trip from London to Scotland, I’m convinced it’s the best way to enjoy this amazing island.
+This self drive UK holiday is the perfect combination of freedom, exploration, and relaxation.

-With world-class museums, gorgeous architecture, and 71 Michelin-starred restaurants, it’s no wonder London attracts 20 million visitors every year.
-It’s a destination steeped in history, where centuries-old churches are wedged between towering skyscrapers.
-But with so much to see and do, it’s easy to feel overwhelmed!
+With so much to see and do, it’s easy to feel overwhelmed on your first trip to London!
 That’s why I’ve compiled tons of London sightseeing tips that I’ve picked up during my time exploring the city as an expat.

 Britain is a nation of dog lovers.
 Even in a metropolis like London, it’s not uncommon to see Labradors frolicking in the park or Yorkshire terriers trying to keep up during a morning jog.
 And yet, renting in London with a dog is difficult.